Peculiarities of the density of states in SN junctions: Model

 We consider a diffusive system shown in Fig.~\ref{fig:SN}, which is a normal metallic layer (at $0 < x < d_N$) contacted by an $s$-wave superconductor (at $x < 0$).
 To calculate the DoS in this inhomogeneous system, we employ the quasiclassical approach \cite{Usadel1970,Belzig1999}.
 The system and the theoretical approach are the same as in Ref.\ \cite{Levchenko2008} (our SN system is a half of the SNS junction of Ref.\ \cite{Levchenko2008}, which does not influence the solution).

+The quasiclassical method in the theory of superconductivity is based on smallness of the superconducting energy scale $\Delta_0$ compared to the Fermi energy (or, equivalently, smallness of the Fermi wavelength compared to the superconducting coherence length) \cite{Usadel1970,Rammer1986.RevModPhys.58.323,LarkinOvchinnikov1986NoneqScReview,Belzig1999,KopninBook}.
+The Gor'kov equations describe superconductivity in the language of the Green functions with the help of the conventional (normal) $G$ function (describing electrons) and the Gor’kov (anomalous) $F$ function (describing Cooper pairs) \cite{AGDBookEng}.
+Within the framework of the quasiclassical approach, the equations can be simplified (physically, this implies averaging over atomic-scale oscillations), and take the form of the Eilenberger--Larkin--Ovchinnikov equations \cite{Eilenberger1968,Larkin1968}.
+These equations can include effects of impurity scattering, and in the diffusive limit (mean free path much smaller than the superconducting coherence length) turn into the Usadel equation.

-With the help of the standard $\theta$ parametrization, we can write the normal and anomalous Green functions as $G=\cos\theta$ and $F=\sin\theta$, respectively.
+With the help of the standard $\theta$ parametrization \cite{Stoof1996.PhysRevB.53.14496,Belzig1999}, we can write the normal and anomalous Green functions of the quasiclassical theory as $G=\cos\theta$ and $F=\sin\theta$, respectively.
 The Usadel equation in the two parts of the system then takes the form

 where the bulk (BCS) solution in the S part is

 The boundary conditions at the transparent SN interface ($x=0$) ensures continuity of the Green functions and of the current, while the boundary condition at the outer surface of the N layer ($x=d_N$) ensures absence of the current \cite{Kupriyanov1988}: